 End up walking at Michaelerplatz and see here the Roman remains at the centre of the square, the white Baroque church Michaelerkirche (the place where Mozart’s Requiem was performed for the first time) and of course Kohlmarkt, the most elegant pedestrian street in Vienna, with some of the most exclusive shops and remarkable shopfronts (closed on Sundays but wonderful to watch).
 Kohlmarkt is also the location of the most famous Viennese pastry shop, Demel Konditorei.
 This shop still bears its imperial patent lettered above the shopfront and it is one of the two places in the city (the other is Hotel Sacher) that have the legal right to produce and sell the authentic sachertorte, the chocolate cake, invented by Austrian Franz Sacher in 1832 for Prince Metternich in Vienna and probably the most famous Viennese culinary specialty.

 From Kohlmarkt return to Michaelerplatz and the Neo-Baroque Michaelertor, the impressive entrance to Hofburg’s palace inner courtyard.
 On both sides of the doorway are two 19th century wall fountains.
-At the left side of the entrance, Stallburg is located.
+On the left side of the entrance, Stallburg is located.
 This former royal residence was converted to house the Hofburg stables and the Spanish Riding School.
-The origins of the School are obscure but it is believed to have been founded to cultivate the classic skills of haute ecole horsemanship.
+The origins of the School are obscure but it is believed to have been founded to cultivate the classic skills of Haute Ecole horsemanship.
 Today shows take place in the building, known as the Winter Riding School.
-The performances are limited, basically during weekends, the tickets quite expensive (our suggestion is to buy a ticket for the standing room) but this is a once-in-a-lifetime experience.
-The show of the dancing horses and the ability of the riders to control them is a spectacle you will carry with you for ever (book your tickets early and only from the official site – also watch a video to understand the magic of the show ).
+The performances are limited, basically, during weekends, the tickets are quite expensive (our suggestion is to buy a ticket for the standing room) but this is a once-in-a-lifetime experience.
+The show of the dancing horses and the ability of the riders to control them is a spectacle you will carry with you forever (book your tickets early and only from the official site – also watch a video to understand the magic of the show ).

 After the show head to Burgring street and take the tram (Line D) for Schloss Belvedere.
-Belvedere, palaces and gardens, were built as the summer residence of Prince Eugene of Savoy, the military commander who defended the city from the Turks.
+Belvedere, palaces, and gardens were built as the summer residence of Prince Eugene of Savoy, the military commander who defended the city from the Turks.
 Belvedere consists of two palaces, with impressive interiors, linked by a spectacular french style garden.
 Your visit here is focused on Upper Belvedere, which houses an Austrian art collection from Middle Ages to the present day.
-It is also has a important collection of works by the two most famous Austrian painters, Gustav Klimt and Egon Schiele.
-There are 24 paintings altogether by Klimt, including the world famous and recognizable “The Kiss” (for information about the museum visit the official site).
+It also has an important collection of works by the two most famous Austrian painters, Gustav Klimt and Egon Schiele.
+There are 24 paintings altogether by Klimt, including the world-famous and recognizable “The Kiss” (for information about the museum visit the official site).